sneakybeaky/mod_redis/README.md

     RedisAlias ^([^/]+)/([^/]+)$ "ZREM $1 $2" DELETE
     RedisAlias ^([^/]+)/count$ "ZCARD $1"

-To define an alias to retrive a list of members from a sorted set, you could add the following
+To define an alias to retrieve a list of members from a sorted set, you could add the following
 directive:

     RedisAlias ^([^/]+)/range/([^/]+)/([^/]+)$ "ZRANGE $1 $2 $3 WITHSCORES"